anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 ![50 States Restriction vs Deaths Per Million](https://pbs.twimg.com/media/Eqf4ZzjW4AAtgwQ?format=jpg&name=900x900)

-In fact, if we visualize the trend in cases across all fifty states, each with varying levels of restrictions, you'll quickly notice a pattern that presents itself nearly identically across all fifty states:
+In fact, if we visualize the trend in cases across all fifty states, each with varying levels of restrictions, you'll quickly notice a pattern that presents itself nearly identically across all fifty states: a bump in cases early in the year followed by a much bigger surge in cases during winter months.
+It would seem that seasonality is the key factor here.

 ![50 State Case Trends](/images/Case_Trends_All_50_States.png)

-Circling back to the supermarket video from Collier County, FL, it would be suspected, according to the mainstream narrative, that this defiant county is raking in deaths faster than they can count them.
-Below is a graph comparing deaths in science-denying Collier County to science-following Imperial County, CA, which has had a mask mandate since April.
+Circling back to Collier County, FL, it would be suspected, according to the mainstream narrative, that this defiant county is raking in deaths faster than they can count them.
+Let's compare deaths in science-denying Collier County to science-following Imperial County, CA, which has had a mask mandate since April.

 ![Collier, FL vs Imperial County, CA](https://pbs.twimg.com/media/EtWicZrVgAMRrTI?format=jpg&name=4096x4096)